h-holm/uv-python-project-template/README.md

 ### Required GitHub Actions Variables

-The [GitHub Actions CI/CD set-up](#github-actions-cicd-🛠️) is split up into `stg` and `prd` [GitHub environments](https://docs.github.com/en/actions/how-tos/deploy/configure-and-manage-deployments/manage-environments), each with a defined set of secrets and variables.
-In many cases, secrets/variables with the same names are set in each of the environments.
+The [GitHub Actions CI/CD set-up](#github-actions-cicd-🛠️) is split into `stg` and `prd` [GitHub environments](https://docs.github.com/en/actions/how-tos/deploy/configure-and-manage-deployments/manage-environments), each with a defined set of secrets and variables.
+In many cases, a secret/variable exists with the same name in both environments.
 For instance, a `GCP_PROJECT_ID` is present in both the `stg` and the `prd` environment, just with different values.
 In other cases, secrets/variables are set on the repository level.
 This is the case with, e.g., the `UV_VERSION` variable, as the `uv` version should be the same in staging as in production workloads.